Liberty DeVitto: Legal issues

-On May 19, 2009, DeVitto filed a lawsuit in Manhattan's state Supreme Court claiming Joel and Sony Music owed him over 10 years worth of royalty payments.
+On May 19, 2009, DeVitto filed a lawsuit in New York Supreme Court in Manhattan claiming that Joel and Sony Music owed him over 10 years worth of royalty payments.
 DeVitto has never been given songwriting credit on any of Joel's songs.
-DeVitto's lawyer added that he does not know exactly how much DeVitto is owed, and that Joel's record sales are subject to an audit.
+DeVitto's lawyer said that he does not know exactly how much DeVitto is owed, and that Joel's record sales are subject to an audit.
 In April 2010, it was announced that Joel and DeVitto "amicably resolved" the lawsuit out of court.

 Philanthropy

 In 2003, DeVitto signed on as an official supporter of Little Kids Rock, a nonprofit organization that provides free musical instruments and instruction to children in underserved public schools throughout the United States.
-DeVitto has personally delivered instruments to children in the program, performed at benefit events for the cause and sits on the organization's Honorary Board of Directors.
+He has personally delivered instruments to children in the program, performed at benefit events for the cause and sits on the organization's Honorary Board of Directors.

 Personal life

-Liberty DeVitto is the father of four daughters, Devon (b.
+DeVitto is the father of four daughters including Devon (b.
 1980), actress and model Torrey (b.
-1984), Maryelle (b.
-1988) and Mae Elizabeth Josephine on 11 February 2017.
+1984), and Maryelle (b.
+1988).

+In 2020 DeVitto's published a memoir, entitled Liberty: Life, Billy and the Pursuit of Happiness, for which Billy Joel wrote the foreword.